 When udpcast_ttl=1, the request cannot cross a VLAN boundary.
 When udpcast_ttl=2, the request can cross one VLAN boundary.
 If your site has routed management networks, a data transmission might have to cross from one VLAN to another.
 If your site has no routed management networks, or if your site policy requires, you can set udpcast_ttl=1 for both the RLCs and the admin node.
-Values = any positive integer number.

-- Cluster definition file
+- · Cluster definition file

 - cattr command

 - discover command